wp-plugins/responsive-mortgage-calculator/readme.txt

 = The calculated payment is off by a few dollars =

-The calculator calculates interest semi-annually by default, but you can change this on the settings page.
-Go to `Settings` > `Resp Mortgage Calculator` and change the setting ‘Compounding period for the mortgage interest’ to the correct period for your region.
-Monthly is a common period.
+The calculator calculates interest monthly by default, but you can change this on the settings page.
+Go to `Settings` > `Resp Mortgage Calculator` and change the setting ‘Compounding Period’ to the correct period for your region.

 == Screenshots ==